 In addition to excitation or inhibition, neurotransmitters can be broadly categorized into two groups defined as small molecule neurotransmitters or peptide neurotransmitters.
 Many peptides that exhibit neurotransmitter activity also possess hormonal activity since some cells that produce the peptide secrete it into the blood where it then can act on distant cells.
-Small molecule neurotransmitters include (but are not limited to) acetylcholine, GABA, and the other amino acid neurotransmitters, ATP and nitric oxide (NO).
+Small molecule neurotransmitters include (but are not limited to) acetylcholine, GABA, amino acid neurotransmitters, ATP and nitric oxide (NO).
 The peptide neurotransmitters include more than 50 different peptides.
 Many of the gut-derived and hypothalamic neurotransmitter peptides are discussed in detail in the Gut-Brain Interrelationships page.
 Several peptide neurotransmitters are all derived from the same precursor protein, pro-opiomelanocortin (POMC), as discussed in the Peptide Hormones page.

 Synaptic transmission refers to the propagation of nerve impulses from one nerve cell to another.
 This occurs at a specialized cellular structure known as the synapse, a junction at which the axon of the presynaptic neuron terminates at some location upon the postsynaptic neuron.
 The end of a presynaptic axon, where it is juxtaposed to the postsynaptic neuron, is enlarged and forms a structure known as the terminal button.
 An axon can make contact anywhere along the second neuron: on the dendrites (an axodendritic synapse), the cell body (an axosomatic synapse) or the axons (an axo-axonal synapse).

 Nerve impulses are transmitted at synapses by the release of chemicals called neurotransmitters.
 As a nerve impulse, or action potential, reaches the end of a presynaptic axon, molecules of neurotransmitter are released into the synaptic space.
-The neurotransmitters are a diverse group of chemical compounds ranging from simple amines such as dopamine and amino acids such as γ-aminobutyrate (GABA), to polypeptides such as the enkephalins.
-The mechanisms by which they elicit responses in both presynaptic and postsynaptic neurons are as diverse as the mechanisms employed by growth factor and cytokine receptors.back to the top
+The neurotransmitters are a diverse group of chemical compounds ranging from simple amines such as dopamine and amino acids such as γ-aminobutyrate (GABA), to peptides such as the enkephalins.
+The mechanisms by which they elicit responses in both presynaptic and postsynaptic neurons are as diverse as the mechanisms employed by growth factor and cytokine receptors.

 A different type of nerve transmission occurs when an axon terminates on a skeletal muscle fiber, at a specialized structure called the neuromuscular junction.
 An action potential occurring at this site is known as neuromuscular transmission.
-At a neuromuscular junction, the axon subdivides into numerous terminal buttons that reside within depressions formed in the skeletal muscle plasma membrane.
+At a neuromuscular junction, the axon subdivides into numerous terminal boutons that reside within depressions formed in the skeletal muscle plasma membrane.
 At these locations the skeletal muscle membrane is thickened and is referred to as the motor end plate.
 The space between the terminal boutons and the motor end plate is similar to the synaptic cleft that exists where the pre-synaptic and post-synaptic membranes of neurons are in close proximity.
-The particular transmitter in use at the neuromuscular junction is acetylcholine.back to the top
+The particular transmitter in use at the neuromuscular junction is acetylcholine, ACh.

 Once the molecules of neurotransmitter are released from a cell as the result of the firing of an action potential, they bind to specific receptors on the surface of the postsynaptic cell.
 In all cases in which these receptors have been cloned and characterized in detail, it has been shown that there are numerous subtypes of receptor for any given neurotransmitter.
 As well as being present on the surfaces of postsynaptic neurons, neurotransmitter receptors are found on presynaptic neurons.
 In general, presynaptic neuron receptors act to inhibit further release of neurotransmitter.

-The vast majority of neurotransmitter receptors belong to a class of proteins known as the G-protein coupled receptors (GPCRs: see the Signal Transduction page for more information on theses receptors.
+The vast majority of neurotransmitter receptors belong to a class of proteins known as the G-protein coupled receptors, GPCRs.
+Go to the Signal Transduction page for more information on theses receptors.
 The GPCRs are also called serpentine receptors because they exhibit a characteristic transmembrane structure: that is, it spans the cell membrane, not once but seven times.
-The link between neurotransmitters and intracellular signaling is carried out by association either with G-proteins (small GTP-binding and hydrolyzing proteins) or with protein kinases, or by the receptor itself in the form of a ligand-gated ion channel (for example, the acetylcholine receptor).
-One additional characteristic of neurotransmitter receptors is that they are subject to ligand-induced desensitization: That is, they can become unresponsive upon prolonged exposure to their neurotransmitter.back to the top
+The link between neurotransmitters and intracellular signaling is carried out by association either with the receptor-associated G-protein, with protein kinases, or by the receptor itself in the form of a ligand-gated ion channel (for example, the nicotinic acetylcholine receptors).
+The receptors that are of the GPCR family are referred to as metabotropic receptors, whereas, the ligand-gated ion channel receptors are referred to as ionotropic receptors.

 Within the CNS glutamate is the main excitatory neurotransmitter.
-Neurons that respond to glutamate are referred to as glutaminergic neurons.
-Postsynaptic glutaminergic neurons possess three distinct types of ionotropic receptors that bind glutamate released from presynaptic neurons.
-These ionotropic receptors have been identified on the basis of their binding affinities for certain substrates and are, thus referred to as the the kainate, 2-amino-3-hydroxy-5-methyl-4-isoxalone propionic acid (AMPA), and N-methyl-D-aspartate (NMDA) receptors, and the delta (δ) receptors.
-Each of these three classes of glutamate receptor subunit form ligand-gated ion channels, thus the derivation of the term ionotropic.
-There are multiple subtypes of each of these three classes of ionotropic glutamate receptor subunits.
+Neurons that respond to glutamate are referred to as glutamatergic neurons.
+Postsynaptic glutamatergic neurons possess three distinct types of ionotropic receptors that bind glutamate released from presynaptic neurons.
+These ionotropic receptors have been identified on the basis of their binding affinities for certain substrates and are, thus referred to as the the kainate, 2-amino-3-hydroxy-5-methyl-4-isoxazolepropionic acid (AMPA), N-methyl-D-aspartate (NMDA) receptors, and the delta (δ) receptors.
+Each of these classes of glutamate receptor subunit form ligand-gated ion channels, thus the derivation of the term ionotropic.
+There are also multiple subtypes of each of these classes of ionotropic glutamate receptor subunits.

-The AMPA receptor subunits are referred to as GluR1 through GluR4 and each is encoded by separate genes.
-Functional AMPA receptors consist of heterotetramers that are formed from dimers of GluR2 and dimers of either GluA1, GluA3, or GluA4.
+The AMPA receptor subunits are referred to as GluA1 (GluR1) through GluA4 (GluR4) and each is encoded by separate genes.
+Functional AMPA receptors consist of heterotetramers that are formed from dimers of GluA2 and dimers of either GluA1, GluA3, or GluA4.
 The GluA2 subunit of the receptor is responsible for regulating the permeability of the channel to calcium ions.
 The GluA2 mRNA is subject to RNA editing which alters the function of the calcium permeability character of the subunit.
 For details on the editing of the GluA2 mRNA go to the RNA Metabolism page.
 The AMPA receptors are found on most excitatory postsynaptic neurons where they mediate fast excitation.
 Indeed, AMPA receptors are responsible for the bulk of fast excitatory synaptic transmission throughout the CNS.
 The concept of fast synaptic transmission relates to the fact that the ion channel opens and closes quickly in response to ligand (e.g. glutamate) binding.
-The ion permeability of the AMPA receptors is controlled by the GluR2 subunit.
+The ion permeability of the AMPA receptors is controlled by the GluA2 subunit.
 AMPA receptors have low permeability to calcium ions even in the ligand-activated state and this is to prevent excitotoxicity in these neurons.

 The kainate receptor subunits are known as GluK1 through GluK5 (formerly GluR5, GluR6, GluR7, KA1, and KA2).
 The GluK1–GluK3 subunits can form hetero- and homomeric receptor complexes.
 In addition, alternative splicing of the GluK1 and GluK2 mRNAs results in at least five distinct subtypes (GluK1a–GluK1c, GluK2a, GluK2b).
 Less is known about the physiological significance of the kainate receptors.
 One major role of the kainate receptors is in the regulation of synaptic plasticity.
-Another important function of the kainate receptors is in the regulation of the release of the inhibitory neurotransmitter GABA (see below).
+Another important function of the kainate receptors is in the regulation of the release of the inhibitory neurotransmitter GABA.
 This function of the kainate receptors is due to their presence on presynaptic GABAergic neurons.